University of Chicago Hong Kong: Study Abroad

 The campus contributes to the university's wider engagement in Asia and supports the growing opportunities for learning and research collaborations in Hong Kong.
-Students in Hong Kong study and work alongside faculty in one of the most important crossroads of the Asia-Pacific region.
+The College offers a study abroad programs at the Hong Kong campus in Global Studies and Economics, led by faculty of the University of Chicago.

 Executive MBA Program

 The University of Chicago Booth School of Business teaches its Executive MBA Program on The University of Chicago Hong Kong.
-Students attend classes and study in the efficiently designed study rooms in the Hong Kong Jockey Club Academic Complex on the Yuen Campus.
+Students attend classes and study in the Hong Kong Jockey Club Academic Complex on the Yuen Campus.
 The University of Chicago Booth School of Business Executive MBA Program is registered under the Hong Kong Education Bureau.

 Events

 Since its opening, the campus has organized hundreds of in-person, hybrid and online activities including conferences, workshops, public talks, exhibitions, music concerts, etc. It has developed eight original series talks to showcase UChicago faculty and research, many times in partnerships with faculty from institutions around Asia and the world.
 These programs include the hybrid event Trailblazer Forum, The Course Podcast and The Yuen Campus Series webinars.